Reading path for Product Owner

 One of the principles of Lean-Agile is to create knowledge.
-Team Agility Masters should be sharing lessons (sanitized if need be) with fellow Team Agility Masters through their community of practice.
+Team Agility Coaches should be sharing lessons (sanitized if need be) with fellow Team Agility Coaches through their community of practice.
 In fact, this should be part of the assessment of their performance.

 Who does this practice

 Here are roles involved in this practice: